tamberg/fhnw-idb/data-transport/README.md

 * the [Eclipse Paho Python](https://github.com/eclipse/paho.mqtt.python#publishing) library to publish MQTT messages.
 * the module [urllib.request](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) to send simple HTTP GET requests.

-Try these examples with Python on the Raspberry Pi:
+Try these examples with Python on the Raspberry Pi and with Wi-Fi enabled:

 * [Write Data using the REST API](Python/http)
 * [Publish Data using the MQTT API](Python/mqtt)

 ### Wi-Fi

-> TODO
+Use the information [Configure Wi-Fi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#configure-wi-fi) on the Wiki to add your Pi to your WLAN.

+Note that you can add to the configuration file `wpa_supplicant.conf` more than one network.
+Consider to use your hotspot to access and use a WLAN anywhere.